Monsonia multifida E.Mey.

 Bushman's Candle, Candle Bush

-Monsonia multifida is a dwarf, semi-erect shrublet, up to 8 inches (20 cm) tall, with succulent branches, up to 0.8 inch (2 cm) in diameter, extending horizontally.
-The stems are usually not spined and may be light or dark colored.
-The leaves are deeply divided into closely spaced narrow, oblong segments, giving a frilly impression.
+Monsonia multifida, also known as Sarcocaulon multifidum, is a dwarf, semi-erect shrub with succulent branches extending horizontally.
+It grows up to 8 inches (20 cm) tall.
+The stems are up to 0.8 inches (2 cm) in diameter, usually not spined, and can be light or dark-colored.
+Leaves are deeply divided into narrow, closely spaced, oblong segments, giving a frilly impression.
 White woolly hairs of a fine texture cover the leaves densely.
-The flowers are up to 1.2 inches (3 cm) in diameter and have 5 pink petals with magenta blotches near the petal bases.
+Flowers are up to 1.2 inches (3 cm) in diameter and have five pink petals with magenta blotches near the petal bases.
 The corolla may also be white.
 Pinkish red veins are sometimes seen on the petal surfaces.